What is Ambien Addiction?

 - CM is best used at the beginning of treatment, once the individual has been successfully weaned off the drug.
 The patient receives vouchers for staying off Ambien and for good behavior which are usually for fun, drug-free activities or necessities, depending on what most motivates the individual.

-Treatment should ideally last at least 90 days, but some individuals experiencing less severe addiction may be able to transition into another, more casual treatment method after 30 days.
+Treatment should ideally last at least 90 days, but some individuals are experiencing less severe addiction may be able to transition into another, more casual treatment method after 30 days.
 It can be beneficial for the individual to continue with a support group or individualized counseling after formal treatment.